DavidH2001/MUON-Data-Collection/README.md

 ## Running the software

-1) Start the detection software on the logging computer.
+1) Start the detection software on the connected computer.
 For example:
 ```
 $ python muon_run.py
 ```